 Head of School, Philosophy Core & Mathematics Instructor

 Originally from Japan, Dr. Hoshi earned his B.A. in Philosophy from the University of Tokyo, M.A. in Philosophy at Texas A&M, and Ph.D. in Philosophy at Stanford University.
-After teaching courses on logic and philosophy at a number of places, including Stanford University, he joined the Online High School.
-He is excited to serve the school as the Director of Stanford Online High School this year.
+After teaching courses on logic and philosophy at a number of places, including Stanford University, he joined Stanford Online High School as Head of School.
 He will still continue to teach a class for History and Philosophy of Science (OHSC0).

 In addition to teaching, Dr. Hoshi has engaged in various research projects on logic and has published papers in related fields, including philosophy, computer science, and mathematics.

 Dr. Hoshi also loves cooking.
 In Tokyo, he worked as a cook for four years.
 His favorite foods are Italian, Korean, and Japanese.
 He also is a part of the Stanford Japanese Running Club and has been training for his third marathon this year.

 W. Holiday, T. Hoshi, and T. Icard, Information dynamics and uniform substitution, forthcoming in Knowledge, Rationality and Action, 2012.

 W. Holiday, T. Hoshi, and T. Icard, A Uniform Logic of Information Dynamics, forthcoming in Advances in Modal Logic, Vol. 9, eds.
 S. Ghilardi and L. Moss, 2012.